OpenMDAO/SingleFieldStructArrays.jl/README.md

 You can try these benchmarks yourself in `perf/benchmarks.jl`.

 # Software Quality Assurance
+* This repository contains extensive tests run by GitHub Actions.
-This repository only allows signed commits to be merged into the `main` branch.
+* This repository only allows signed commits to be merged into the `main` branch.